Statewide Drug Policy Advisory Council (DPAC)

 In 1999, the Legislature created the Office of Drug Control and the Drug Policy Advisory Council in the Executive Office of the Governor.
 The primary purposes of the office was to coordinate drug control efforts; provide information to the public about the problem of substance abuse and services available; and develop a strategic program and funding to coordinate state agency activities relating to drug control.
 In the Office of Drug Control there were three councils and one task force established: Drug Policy Advisory Council, Seaport Standards Advisory Council, the Suicide Prevention Coordinating Council, and the Prescription Drug Monitoring Program Oversight and Implementation Task Force.

 Two actions effective on July 1, 2011, changed the council.
 1) Section 397.332, F.S. repealed the Office of Drug Control within the Executive Office of the Governor.
 2) Section 397.333 F.S. became law which established the Statewide Drug Policy Advisory Council under the Florida Department of Health (DOH) and states: “The Surgeon General or his or her designee shall be a nonvoting, ex officio member of the advisory council and shall act as chairperson.
 The director of the Office of Planning and Budgeting or his or her designee shall be a nonvoting, ex officio member of the advisory council.”
+The remaining membership of the DPAC includes eight high level state officials, seven members of the public appointed by the Governor and a member from the Florida Senate, Florida House of Representatives and Judiciary.

 The chairperson of the advisory council shall appoint workgroups that include members of state agencies that are not represented on the advisory council and shall solicit input and recommendations from those state agencies.